-The study deals with the publication of a stela bearing number 370 in the antiquities' register No.1, which is currently kept in the antiquities' storeroom of Arab El-Hisn at El-Matariya.
+This study deals with the publication of stela bearing number 370 in the antiquities' register No.1, which is currently kept in the antiquities' storeroom of Arab El-Hisn at El-Matariya.
 It was discovered in the eastern side of Ain-shams.
-This stela belongs to the votive stelae, which is topped with a pyramidion-form.
-It is divided into two registers.
-After examining and analyzing the artistic elements of the stela, the researcher concluded many results, and the most important one is the probability of its dating to the Ramesside Period, specifically the XIX Dynasty.